Herpes! It’s one of the most common and misunderstood infections and can cause people from all walks of life unnecessary stress and heartache.

-Secondly, oral sex accounts for an estimated 40% of genital herpes transmissions.
-People rarely use condoms and dental dams during oral sex.
-Even when used properly, they don’t offer complete protection.
+Oral sex accounts for more than a third of genital herpes transmissions.
+People rarely use condoms and dental dams during oral sex as they don’t offer complete protection even when used correctly.

 Myth: You Can Say Goodbye to Your Sex Life

-Antiviral medication is very effective in reducing the severity, frequency and duration of outbreaks.
-And since contagious periods mostly only occur during outbreaks, you can enjoy a normal sex life with the virus.
+Antiviral medication effectively reduces the severity, frequency, and duration of outbreaks.
+And since contagious periods mainly occur during outbreaks, you can enjoy a normal sex life with the virus.

-In my opinion, the primary factor of great sex within a relationship is communication and acceptance – flaws and all.
-Perfection doesn’t exist.
+In my opinion, the main factor of great sex is communication and acceptance of your partners’ perfect imperfections.

 Myth: People With Herpes Can’t Have Kids

 Genital herpes doesn’t affect your fertility.
-Don’t let anyone tell you any different.
-It’s simply a skin condition that has minimal impact on your health otherwise.
+Don’t let anyone tell you differently.

 Myth: Without Obvious Symptoms, Your GP Can Still Test for the Virus

-So, rest assured the sky isn’t going to fall in and you’re not going to get quarantined to a desert island if you have genital herpes.
+So, rest assured the sky won’t fall in, and you won’t get banished to a deserted island if you have genital herpes.